fundu-rs/fundu/README.md

 assert_eq!(DurationParser::with_all_time_units().parse(input).unwrap(), Duration::new(180, 0));
 ```

-With no time units allowed always seconds is assumed.
+When no time units are configured, seconds is assumed.

 ```rust
 use fundu::DurationParser;